-Deferred outflows of resources ferred inflows of resources Net difference between projected and actual earnings on plan investments \$ - \$ 22,430,145 Net difference to change in proportion 212,160 - Contributions made subsequent to the measurement date 6,508,133 Totals \$ 6,720,293 \$ 22,430,145

-Contributions made subsequent to the measurement period of June 30, 2014 (Fiscal Year 2015 contributions) will be recognized as a reduction to the net pension liability in Fiscal Year 2016.
-The remaining components of collective deferred outflows of resources and deferred inflows of resources, other than the difference between the projected and actual earnings on DPERS investments, are amortized into pension expense over a closed period, which reflects the weighted average remaining service life of all plan members, beginning in the year in which the deferred amount occurs.
-The amortization period is six years for the State Employees' Pension Plan for deferred amounts arising in 2014.
+O Deferred Outflows of Resources Deferred Inflows of Resources Differences between projected and actual earnings on plan investments \$ - \$ 22,430,145 Changes in employer proportionate share of net pension liability 212,160 - Pension contributions made after the measurement date 6,508,133 Totals \$ 6,720,293 \$ 22,430,145 earnings on DPERS's investments, are amortized into pension expense over a closed period, which reflects the weighted average remaining service life of all Plan members, beginning in the year in which the deferred amount occurs.
+The amortization period is six years for the Plan for deferred amounts arising in 2015.
 The annual difference between the projected and actual earnings on investments is amortized over a five-year closed period beginning the year in which the difference occurs.
 The net amount of the Department's proportionate share of the net collective deferred outflows (inflows) will be recognized in pension expense during the Fiscal Years Ended June 30,: